secrettoad/click_classification/README.md

 **A second function call to `run_pipeline` is made at the end of `ml/run_pipeline.py`, setting regularization to none as opposed to the default l2.**

-Again, we do NOT grade on quality, simply on having a set of models.
+Again, we do NOT need quality, simply a set of models.
 #### 3: Build the Model Server
 The final piece is the model server.
 It is a web app that produces model predictions upon receiving a POST request.
 It should also easily allow model swapping.